 1980 Led Zeppelin played their last-ever concert with drummer John Bonham when they appeared at Eissporthalle, West Berlin at the end of a European tour.
 They finished the show with a 17-minute version of ‘Whole Lotta Love’.

 1989, It was announced that for the first time compact discs were out selling vinyl albums.
-Now close to being the other way round now..
+Not that way now!

 2003, The Darkness released their debut studio album Permission To Land which topped the UK chart for four weeks.
 Five singles were released from the album.